Skip to main content

 What it is: An email marketing campaign workflow outlines the tasks involved in the creation and sending of email marketing messages.

-There may be parts of the workflow that you can automate (using workflow automation software) to streamline the process and provide analytics on email performance to the project team (and the CRM system).
+There may be parts of this workflow that you can automate (using workflow automation software) to streamline the process and provide automatic analytics on email performance to the project team (and the CRM system).

 5. Approval Workflow

 For example, if you’re redesigning a website, your client or internal stakeholder will need to approve the design of the homepage, as well as all other critical pages and design elements.
-You will need a specific workflow for sharing the design assets and documenting their approval.
+This involves a specific workflow for sharing the design assets and documenting their approval.

 6. Risk & Issue Tracking Workflow